Politicians ask about health of Tanzania's populist leader - WTMJ

 Another politician, who insisted on anonymity for fear of a backlash from Tanzania’s repressive regime, said he has spoken to people close to the president who said he is seriously ill and hospitalized.

 Kenya’s leading newspaper, The Nation, reported Wednesday that an African leader had been admitted to a hospital in Nairobi, citing anonymous government sources.
-The Kenyan government spokesman did not immediately respond to questions about the report.
+Kenya’s government spokesman said he had no knowledge that Magafuli was in Kenya.

 The Tanzanian government spokesman has not responded to questions from The Associated Press about Magufuli’s health and whereabouts.